kkoltun/dev_notes/architecture/design_patterns_quiz_questions.md

 1. What is the intent?
 2. What is the UML diagram?
 Describe the roles in the diagram.
 3. What are the example usages in JDK, libraries?
-4. When this pattern should be used (2 cases)?
+4. When this pattern should be used (3 cases)?
+What major language limitation is avoided?
 5. What are the advantages of using it (3 examples)?
 6. What is the general disadvantage of using it?
+7. What are the implementation hints for this pattern?
-7. What is special about this pattern in the group of creational patterns?
+8. What is special about this pattern in the group of creational patterns?
-8. Who returns the result of the creation?
+9. Who returns the result of the creation?
 This depends on...?
-9. What is a "Simple Builder" pattern referenced in Effective Java, how it is different from the Builder pattern?
+10. What is a "Simple Builder" pattern referenced in Effective Java, how it is different from the Builder pattern?
 What is the intent of that one?